rtuszik/KoalaKeys/README.md

-# Keyboard Shortcut Cheatsheet Generator

-This project generates interactive HTML cheatsheets for keyboard shortcuts based on YAML configuration files.
-It creates visually appealing and user-friendly cheatsheets with a keyboard layout and categorized shortcuts.
+# easy-cheatsheets

+Create and manage your collection of interactive keyboard shortcut cheatsheets with ease!

+## Overview

+easy-cheatsheets is a powerful tool designed to help you create, organize, and view a collection of interactive HTML cheatsheets for keyboard shortcuts.
+Whether you're a developer, designer, or power user, this tool will help you keep all your essential shortcuts at your fingertips.

 ## Features

-- Generate HTML cheatsheets from YAML configuration files
+- Generate beautiful, interactive HTML cheatsheets from simple YAML files
+- Create a collection of cheatsheets for different applications or workflows
-- Interactive keyboard layout
+- Interactive keyboard layout with real-time highlighting
-- Categorized shortcuts with descriptions
+- Categorized shortcuts with descriptions for easy reference
 - Clickable shortcuts that highlight corresponding keys on the keyboard
+- Index page for quick access to all your cheatsheets
+- Search and sort functionality to find the right cheatsheet quickly
+- Responsive design for both cheatsheets and index page
+- Support for different keyboard layouts and system mappings
+- Dark mode toggle for comfortable viewing in any environment

 ## Requirements